2025 CCIC Legislative Agenda

 CCIC will provide information to the General Assembly regarding the impact of independent colleges and universities on the educational, economic, and community life of Connecticut and its citizens.
 An ongoing review of all bills and amendments introduced during the legislative session will be conducted to determine whether there are impacts on independent colleges and universities.
 CCIC will take positions on legislation affecting member institutions as appropriate.

-by the CCIC Board on October 24, 2023.
+Approved by CCIC Board on 22 October 2024.

 Our Colleges